iCliniq Logo

 Welcome to icliniq.com.

-I have seen the attached picture (attachment removed to protect the patient's identity) and I want to know firstly from when did you notice this brown cavity or stain?
+I have seen the attached picture (attachments removed to protect the patient's identity) and firstly, I want to know from when did you notice this brown cavity or stain?
 When was your last visit to the dentist or is it the first time you are consulting the dentist?
 Do you have any history of drinking borewell water or fluoridated water in your childhood?
 Your stains definitely seem to be chronic.
 Based on these answers, I will diagnose your issue.

-Please revert back with answers.
+Please revert with answers.

 Patient's Query